 - Cut 1 and a half onions crudely and place them into the tray.
 You can keep the peel of the onion on, we are only adding these for that extra bit of taste when cooking, however, this is completely up to you.

-- Drizzle some Worcestershire sauce in and repeat with the hot sauce.
+- Drizzle some Worcestershire and hot sauce onto the ribs.
 The measurements for these are up for your own interpretation.
 We like ours quite rich and hot so we did add more than a usual portion would recommend!

 - Sprinkle 2 tablespoons of sugar, this can be white or brown sugar.

-- Place your fresh herbs into the tray, we added rosemary, bay leaves, thyme, and sage.
+- Place your fresh herbs into the tray; we like to use rosemary, bay leaves, thyme, and sage.

 - Cover the tray with tin foil and place into the oven at 170 degrees for 2 hours